w3c/wai-tutorials/source/carousels/structure.html.erb.md

 ## Item structure

-Also provide proper structure for content within individual carousel items.
+Provide proper structure for content within individual carousel items.
 This makes them independent pieces of content that can be rendered and used in different ways.
-Refer to the [images tutorial](/images/index.html) for more information.

 ### Brief content
 {:.ex}

-In the following example, the carousel items only consist of an image each, so that a simple list was used to represent the carousel.
-The carousel itself is identified using a heading, and the text alternatives are considered for the images of the carousel items.
+In the following example, each carousel item only consists of an image, so that a simple list is used to represent the carousel.
+The carousel itself is identified using a heading, and the text alternatives are provided for the images within the carousel items.
 The code provides structure and meaning, even without any styling and scripting added.

 {::nomarkdown}
 <%= code_start %>